Updated: Apr 5

 Are there times when I would recommend using them?
 Definitely!
 Such as in a classroom setting where the children aren't able to control their own schedules.
 In that case it helps kids to anticipate what will throughout their day.
 But generally, in my SPEECH sessions, I tend to stay away from them.

-Jessie Ginsburg, M.S., CCC-SLP is the creator of the online course for SLPs, ASD from the Inside Out, and founder of Pediatric Therapy Playhouse, a multidisciplinary clinic in Los Angeles.
+Jessie Ginsburg, M.S., CCC-SLP is the creator of ASD from the Inside Out, and founder of Pediatric Therapy Playhouse, a multidisciplinary clinic in Los Angeles.